 I first became a sponsor in 2000 back in Australia, of a six year old girl named Kirabo in Rwanda.
 I’m embarrassed to say it, but in the earlier stages of my journey as a sponsor, I cared very little for her.
 Even though I received Kirabo’s letters and prayers, I did not reciprocate.
 But over time, God used this connection to change me.

 By the time Kirabo graduated from the program in 2015 – and after meeting her in 2009 – my view of what it means to be a sponsor and how transformative it can be – for both sponsor and sponsored – had really taken hold of me.
 My family and I have not been without the priceless connections of sponsorship through Compassion ever since.
 I can’t see that changing!
 And we are a lot more joyful (and more consistent) at remaining thoughtful, prayerful and corresponding by mail.
 As a result, all of my family – from the oldest (me) right down to my youngest (Casper) – have a growing desire to care for others.

-I have seen the work of Compassion first hand ‘on the field’ in Thailand, Rwanda and The Dominican Republic.
+I have seen the work of Compassion first hand ‘on the field’ in Thailand, Rwanda, The Dominican Republic and Guatemala.
 I have seen how Compassion work and the radical change that happens in the lives of children, their families and their communities when kids find sponsors – especially sponsors who really care, pray and write letters.

 My experiences with Compassion have profoundly and irrevocably altered my faith and perspectives in ways that I need to share with anyone and everyone who hears me sing or teach.